2026–27 UEFA Champions League: Association ranking

-For the 2026–27 UEFA Champions League, the associations are allocated places according to their 2025 UEFA association coefficients, which takes into account their performance in European competitions from 2020–21 to 2024–25.
+For the 2026–27 UEFA Champions League, the associations were allocated places according to their 2025 UEFA association coefficients, which took into account their performance in European competitions from 2020–21 to 2024–25.
 The table reflects Russia's ongoing suspension from UEFA.

-Apart from the allocation based on the association coefficients, associations may have additional teams participating in the Champions League, as noted below:
+Apart from the allocation based on the association coefficients, associations could have additional teams participating in the Champions League, as noted below: